 As an interior style, fans of Gothic architecture may try to mimic architectural elements and focus on strong millwork and built-in cabinetry as well as furniture that represents the style.
 Much of this would have to be custom designed by talented crafts-persons to achieve realistic results.

-Australian “Gladiator” star Gerard Butler worked with a designer to create a New York loft which uses elements of Gothic style, mostly furniture.
+Interior Example: Australian “Gladiator” star Gerard Butler worked with a designer to create a New York loft which uses elements of Gothic style, mostly furniture.
 The interior also includes classical and rustic features, ornamental pillars, beams, arches and “antiqued” style elements.

 15. Hollywood Regency Style